Cork City W.F.C.: 2011–2015

-2015–2022
+2015–2025

 Charlie Lynch was appointed Head of Youth Development and former Bandon AFC manager Niall O'Regan appointed as manager for the 2015–16 season.
 With some new players, they secured their first win in two years against newly formed Kilkenny United.
 In February 2016, Frank Kelleher was announced as the new manager, replacing Niall O'Regan.

 Cork City WFC came 5th in the 2017 Women's National League season, and won the FAI Women's Cup in November 2017.

-Affiliated with FORAS (the supporters' trust behind Cork City FC) from 2014, Cork City WFC was "fully merged" with Cork City FC ahead of the 2018 WNL season.
+Affiliated with FORAS (the supporters' trust behind Cork City FC) from 2014, Cork City Women's FC was "fully merged" with Cork City FC ahead of the 2018 WNL season.
 During the 2018 season, the club reached the final of the Women's National League Development Shield competition, losing out to Wexford Youths W.F.C. on penalties.
 The club finished mid-table in the 2019 Women's National League, with 24 points from 21 games.

-Cork City WFC came fourth in the 2020 WNL League competition, and reached the 2020 FAI Women's Cup Final, losing out to Peamount United.
-The club came 8th in the 2021 league, and 9th in 2022.
+The team came fourth in the 2020 WNL League competition, and reached the 2020 FAI Women's Cup Final, losing out to Peamount United.
+The club came 8th in the 2021 league, 9th in the 2022 season, and last (11th) in 2023.

+Cork City FC Womens (CCFCW) played their last game of the 2024 season at Leeside FC's ground in Little Island, as both Turners Cross and St Colman's Park in Cobh were ruled out due to weather issues.
+CCFCW were defeated by Sligo Rovers, and finished 9th in the 2024 table.
+The team finished bottom of the table in the 2025 season.

 Stadia

-For several seasons, Cork City W.F.C. played their home games at Bishopstown Stadium in Curaheen.
+For several seasons, Cork City FC Women played their home games at Bishopstown Stadium in Curaheen.
 This stadium had been developed by former Cork City F.C. chairman Pat O'Donovan in 1994 as a new home for the club.
 However, due to the poor finances of the club, the ground was sold.
 Cork City F.C. rented the ground as a training and administrative base.

 In Cork Women FC's debut season, games were staged at the Cork Institute of Technology Sports Stadium.
 The club then moved to Turners Cross for 2012–13 before moving to Bishopstown Stadium.
 As of early 2021, the club were due to return to Turners Cross, and by 2022 had been included in a long-term agreement with the Munster Football Association for the "use of Turner's Cross for [..]
 Women's National League fixtures".